Temporary visitor policy

 Emergency Room – One adult visitor over the age of 18 is allowed per patient in the ER.
 Pediatric patients may have 2 adults.

-Patients Undergoing Procedures – One visitor is allowed per patient.
-Visitor must remain in the designated waiting area.
+Patients undergoing procedures –Two visitors are allowed per patient.
+Visitors must remain in the designated waiting area.

 Anyone under the age of 16 will not be considered for visitation unless they are the parent of a hospitalized child.

-All persons authorized to enter the hospital MUST practice hand sanitization upon entering the hospital and upon entering and exiting a patient’s room and MUST wear a mask at ALL times, including in a patient’s room.
+All persons authorized to enter the hospital must practice hand sanitization upon entering the hospital and upon entering and exiting a patient’s room and must wear a mask at all times, including in a patient’s room.
 All visitors will have their temperature taken, be screened for illness, and asked screening questions.
 If a person screens positive to the questions, they will not be provided access to the hospital unless seeking emergency medical attention.